Infineon/mtb-examples-CYW920820EVB-02-btsdk-hid/hid/ble_remote/read_me.txt

 -------------
 To demonstrate the app, walk through the following steps -
 1. Plug the WICED board or the 20819A1 Remote Control HW into your computer
 2. Put on jumper to bypass Serial Flash (i.e. jumper on J5 in CYW920819EVB_02 board), then power up the board or Remote Control HW.
 3. Remove the jumper so that download procedure below can write to Serial Flash.
 4. Build and download the application (to the EVAL board or Remote Control HW).
 5. If download failed due to not able to detecting device, just repeat step 4 again.
 6. Unplug the EVAL board or Remote Control HW from your computer (i.e. unplug the UART cable)
 7. Power cycle the EVAL board or Remote Control HW.
 8. Press any key to start LE advertising, then pair with a TV If using the CYW920819EVB_02 board, use a fly wire to connect GPIO P0 and P11 to simulate key '0' press, and remove the wire to simulate key release.
 9. Once connected, it becomes the remote control of the TV.
 10. If you have the 20819A1 Remote Control HW:
     - Press and hold microphone key, voice streaming starts until the key is released.
     - Touch touchpad, touchpad report will be sent to the TV.

 In case what you have is the WICED EVAL board, you can either use fly wire to connect to GPIOs to simulate key press and release.
 Or using the ClientControl tool in the tools to simulate key press and release.
-1. Plug the WICED EVAL board into your computer
+1. Plug the WICED EVAL board into your computer.
+   When using CYW920819EVB_02/CYW920820EVB_02, remove the 'PERIPHERAL ENABLE' J18 and 'THERMISTER ENABLE" J14 jumpers.
 2. Build and download the application (to the WICED board).
 3. If failed to download due to device not detected, just repeat step 2 again.
 4. Press any key to start LE advertising, then pair with a TV